rustinmyeye/ErgoNodeAndroid/README.md

 To Do
 =======

+- figure out android memory management
+- reimplement automatic java heap size setup for the node in the install script
+- maybe setup swap space in alpine linux? dunno if that helps
 - make ui look better and work in all devices
 - remove unsused parts from neotern maybe?
 - include install scripts in apk maybe